 - Introduction to Digital Video (PBDS 602)

 Note that only PBDS 602: Introduction to Digital Video can be counted as an elective toward the 60 credits required for the degree.

-In addition, all IDIA courses (electives) require either a passing score on the Hypermedia Proficiency Exam or a grade of B or better in PBDS 660: Introduction to Web Development.
+In addition, all IDIA courses (electives) require either a passing score on the Hypermedia Proficiency Exam (register online to take the exam) or a grade of B or better in PBDS 660: Introduction to Web Development.